aws/copilot-cli/site/content/docs/include/envvars.en.md

 <div class="separator"></div>

 <a id="env_file" href="#env_file" class="field">`env_file`</a> <span class="type">String</span>
-The location of a file in your workspace containing the environment variables to pass to the main container.
+The path to a file from the root of your workspace containing the environment variables to pass to the main container.
 For more information about the environment variable file, see [Considerations for specifying environment variable files](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/taskdef-envfiles.html#taskdef-envfiles-considerations).